-Common Fleet Collection Percentage - the proportion of the Authority's total time required to undertake core waste collection activities for a Constituent Council (represented as a percentage).
+Common Fleet Collection Percentage-means the proportion of the Authority's total time required to undertake eCore waste collection aActivities for a Constituent Council (represented as a percentage), calculated in accordance with clause 57.

 Constituent Council means at any time a constituent council in relation to the Authority and on the date of publication of this Charter in the Gazette means Adelaide Hills Council, City of Burnside, City of Campbelltown, City of Norwood Payneham and St Peters, City of Mitcham, Corporation of the Town of Walkerville, City of Prospect.